appsmithorg/appsmith/README.md

 </div>

 -----------------
-<b>Appsmith is what you get when you mix Visual Basic's UI creator with your favourite DB editor & sprinkle javascript on top</b>
+<h3>Appsmith is what you get when you mix Visual Basic's UI creator with your favourite DB editor & sprinkle javascript on top</h3>

 ![UI Builder Demo](https://github.com/appsmithOrg/appsmith/blob/master/static/demo.gif)